 - Release the buttons then.
-Use Volume down button for highlighting any options and Power key to confirm it.
+Use the Volume down button for highlighting any options and the Power key to confirm.
 So, highlight the factory reset option and confirm it using the power button.

 - Next, select ‘delete all user data’ and confirm it.

 - Wait for few seconds to see the ‘reboot system now’ option and select it.
 The phone will be restarted then and you need to set it up from scratch again.